 About Aner Gusic

-Aner is the Head of the Development team here at Agama, combining technology and leadership to create innovative products.
-He leads a team of passionate engineers, working together to deliver professional solutions for video analytics and monitoring.
+Aner is a Senior Engineer and Product Expert, focusing on customer success, as well as on product development projects, in order to deliver professional solutions for video analytics and monitoring.
 Aner has more than 15 years of experience in IT and telecom industry, working in both technical and leadership positions.